+A typical day for the soldiers started at 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
+Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics from 8:00 to 8:30.
+Afterward, the tankers went to various schools within the company.
+The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.
 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
-Afterwards, they attended the various schools which they had been assigned to on January 13, such as mechanics, tank driving, radio operating.
-At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat followed by dinner at 5:30.
+Afterward, they attended the various schools which they had been assigned to on January 13, such as mechanics, tank driving, radio operating.
+At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat and followed by dinner at 5:30.
 After dinner, they were off duty, and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.

 After the maneuvers, the 192nd Tank Battalion was ordered to report to Camp Polk, Louisiana, without having any idea why.
 On the side of a hill, the battalion members learned they were being sent overseas.
-Those men who were married or 29 years old or older, were given a chance to be released from federal service.
+Those men who were married or 29 years old, or older, were given a chance to be released from federal service.
+They were replaced with men who volunteered or had their names drawn to join the battalion.
 Many of the men received furloughs home to say their goodbyes to families and friends.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
 At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
 The term “recreation in the motor pool” meant they actually worked until 4:30 in the afternoon.